Advertiser Disclosure

 Flight Connections at JFK

 For all domestic-to-domestic and domestic-to-international flight connections from a different terminal, you’ll need to exit the terminal and re-clear security.
-If you’ve booked 2 flights on 1 reservation, then double-check any checked luggage is tagged through to your final destination.
+If you’ve booked 2 flights on 1 reservation, then double-check that any checked luggage is tagged through to your final destination.

 Accessibility

 All terminals at JFK are accessible to those with mobility issues and wheelchair users.
 There are elevators stationed at all level changes and for access to the AirTrain, where each train has 2 designated wheelchair areas.
-All airlines offer accessibility services if you request this before your flight.
+All airlines offer accessibility services if you request it before your flight.

 Final Thoughts